ber2/notes/HT/taxclaim/NLP and Custom Audience Quality.md

 Keyword-based audiences are built by specifying a list of keywords and identifying users who have browsed on websites related to those keywords.
 They are a common method to deliver campaigns at scale in AdTech, since they allow the identification of segments of users having a behaviour that expresses a common interest.

-At [[Hybrid Theory]], we acquire and process large volumes of data through our partners.
+At [[HT]], we acquire and process large volumes of data through our partners.
 We build keyword-based audiences using an in-house developed product, [[Custom Audiences]], which is available in our Ad trading [[Platform]].

 In this way, traders can define an audience in the Platform by describing a list of keywords.
 The URLs of recent events are then processed in order to verify whether they contain any of the given keywords.
 Users having visited any of these URLs are then put in the segment, so that they may be targeted in a campaign.